Azururu/FinanceManager/README.md

 # Web-based-finance-manager
 ## Backend
 ### Python
 The backend is based on python using a flask server.
-The main functionality is sending SQL queries to the database that I have built.
+The main functionality is sending SQL queries through endpoints to the database that I have built.
+There are endpoints for logging in, storing data to database and returning data from database.
 ### JavaScript
-Frontend communicates with the backend using JavaScript to send input values.
+JavaScript is used to gather user input values and sending them through flask server for python to handle.
+It is also used to return data through flask and edit/create HTML content.
 ## Frontend
+### CSS
+Styling for the webpage.
-### CSS + HTML
+### HTML
-Styling and webpage structure.
+Webpage structure.